lukastosic/math-racers/README.md

     ```

 2.  **Extract the Build Artifacts:** These commands will create a temporary container from the image, copy the `dist` folder (which contains the production-ready website) from the container to your local machine, and then remove the container.

+Copy the `dist` into `docs` folder to be able to map a subfoder of a repo to a github pages
     ```bash
     # Create a temporary container
     docker create --name math-race-container math-race-builder

     # Copy the /app/dist folder from the container to your current directory
-    docker cp math-race-container:/app/dist ./dist
+    docker cp math-race-container:/app/dist ./docs

     # Remove the temporary container
     docker rm math-race-container
     ```

-After these steps, you will have a `dist` folder in your project directory.
+After these steps, you will have a `docs` folder in your project directory.
 This folder contains the complete, optimized website ready for deployment.

 ## Step 3: Deploy to GitHub Pages